 His father said: “I will buy you this one next time.”

 “Awesome, dad,” answered the kid with muscle greed in the eyes.

 As you can see, the world of muscle has also been largely affected by the system which uses purchases as an engine.

 Who determines how a person that lifts should look like in the first place?
-The media.

-What many will have to learn, however, is that sometimes the final prize cannot be measured in kilograms of gained muscle.
-I have learned a lot of valuable lessons about myself thanks to the lifting game, and I am sure others have experienced the same thing.
-You may not realize it now because you are disappointed by your biceps size, but one day you will know the journey was worth it.
+What many will have to learn, however, is that sometimes the final prize cannot be measured in gained muscle.
+I have learned a lot of valuable lessons about myself thanks to the lifting game, and I am sure that others have experienced the same thing.
+You may not realize it now because you are too disappointed by your biceps size, but one day you will know that the journey was worth it.

 With that said, I understand why people feel frustrated when they are putting in the work without getting the expected results.
 Honestly, you will find way more happiness if you simply look at the whole journey as a way to get stronger and keep your body in condition instead of expecting that you will look like a model.

 Truth be told, you could probably become a professional fitness model if that’s what you really want.
 Those guys aren’t that special anyway.
 However, you should know by now that it takes way more than dirt powder to get there.

 Another major characteristic of consumerism is the unnecessary replacement of things for the sake of having new models.
 The most popular example is given to us by the fanboys who buy the latest iPhone model even though their previous phone is working just fine.
 This is called new model marketing.
 Since things don’t break so easily, the only way to make people buy more is to inject in their heads the idea that purchasing the latest model is essential for their proper functioning in this world.
 This is where the magic of marketing teams come.